Welcome to the College of Social and Behavioral Sciences at UMass Amherst!

 Our professors pride themselves on passing their own love of learning and discovery to their students.
 It is no surprise that nearly every year UMass honors an SBS faculty member with its Outstanding Teaching Award.

 Many students, including undergraduates, work one-on-one with faculty on pioneering research projects.
 After graduation, SBS students go on to careers that include law, social work, economics, financial analysis, urban and regional planning, education, management, medicine, international relations, journalism, public relations, television and radio broadcasting, advertising, and considerably more.

-The stature of our graduate programs, among the best nationally, continues to grow.
+The College is also home to a broad range of approaches to social science, all of which we celebrate, from purely theoretical and interpretive research to all manner of qualitative and quantitative research methodologies.
+The stature of our excellent graduate programs continues to grow.
 Each year faculty are recognized with prestigious awards, election to high office in their disciplines, and appointment to editorial positions for top professional journals.